Why Is This Site Called BlackSportsOnline

 “You are out of your damn mind; you will never make any money or get recognized with Black in front of your domain.”

-I was younger then and didn’t want to hear it and went forward with my plan.
+I was younger then, didn’t want to hear it and went forward with my plan.
 It was slow going at the beginning.
 Remember this was a long time ago 2005, 06, 07.
 I had the domain for a year without doing anything with it.
 I built my first versions on Yahoo Geocities using straight HTML.
 As technology changed so did the ability for people to make websites.
 You saw many sports websites pop up around 2007, many that you probably read today.
 It was around 2008 BSO started to gain traction.
 It was also when my strategy of filling a niche in the market started to work out.
 Since there weren’t many minority owned sites, BSO became the place to go when a voice was needed.

 Then the flood of 2009 came.